Founder, Co-Chairman Board of Directors - Spiral Pacific, Inc.

 She attended the 2016 IUCN World Conservation Congress and Ocean Summit on Oahu, covering the event as press as well as a presenter at a workshop on Excellence and Leadership in Media.
 Upon conclusion of the conference, she crewed to Kauai aboard a newly built Hawaiian sailing canoe with Master Navigators to document the rebirth of the Polynesian voyaging culture.
 In her free time, Ms. Matzke can be found at her small organic farm in a remote valley on Maui.

-Spiral Pacific, Inc.
+Co-Chairman Board of Directors - Spiral Pacific, Inc.

 Contributing Producer, Host